 Journalism I is a semester course for students interested in learning about the importance of journalism and the media today.
-Students will practice journalistic writing for a variety of areas including news, editorials, profiles, sports, investigative and feature writing.
+Students will practice journalistic writing for a variety of areas including news, editorials, profiles, sports, and feature writing.
 Emphasis is placed on editing, format and accurate content.
 Students practice interviewing and research including fact checking, ethics, copyright and journalism law.
 Additionally, students discuss current changes brought about through social media.
 Students are expected to read books and articles written by journalists as well as contribute articles to the Wave Review and other public media outlets.
-Upon successful completion of Journalism I, students are able to continue their studies in Journalism II.
-All electives include the core text reading requirement and, in the fall semester, the personal narrative/college essay assignment.
-Students may also choose to participate in the summer reading activity for extra credit.